Traumflug/simulavr/doc/build.rst

   make
   make install

-This will build ``avrs`` and, if switched on by configure options, some extension modules and libraries.
-It installs avrs itself, libraries and some examples and the ``avrs.info`` in documentation directory ``$prefix/share/doc/simulavr``.
+This will build ``simulavr`` and, if switched on by configure options, some extension modules and libraries.
+It installs simulavr itself, libraries and some examples and the ``simulavr.info`` in documentation directory ``$prefix/share/doc/simulavr``.

-If you want to install ``avrs.pdf`` too, you can do that after the normal installation::
+If you want to install ``simulavr.pdf`` too, you can do that after the normal installation::

   make install-pdf